Jonovono/um/README.md

 * A `HISTORY` command.
 * A `UNDO` command to easily undo things you just did.
 * An `ALIAS` command, *maybe*, to give command files/folders an easy name to remember.
 Or basically a way to, when you add a file to the system, be able to give it an alternate name.
-* An `OPEN` command, to automatically open the project in your text editor of choice
 * Longer comments.
 Have the ability to display the README.md if no comment is there, and also open a text editor to edit a longer form of a comment.
 * A `FORMULA` command.
 This will be cool!
 Allow the ability to define common 'formulas'.
 So for example, I'd open a text file and make a formula like: